Alcaro/russian-malware/arlib/sandbox/README.txt

 But, again, it's possible: The list can be found in /proc/self/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
-Unless the signal is blocked, I'm not sure how common that is... ...but on the other hand, exec in multithreaded programs at all is probably rare.
+Signals can be blocked, but only if it can get past seccomp, which it can't.
+(And exec in multithreaded programs at all is rare.)

 However, it's a lot of effort, and since the sandbox is in a chroot, it doesn't really accomplish anything.